Pravasi Bharatiya Divas: History

 Pravasi Bharatiya Divas (PBD), the annual event for the Indian diaspora, was canceled for 2016.
 The format of the event, which is held between 7 and 9 January, has been changed as announced by the minister of external affairs and overseas Indian affairs Sushma Swaraj, in October 2015.

 As per the announcement, the event was being moved to different states every two years; a smaller event would be held in Delhi every alternate year.

 In 2017, the Pravasi Bharatiya Divas was held from 7–9 January 2017 in Bengaluru.
 The theme of this edition was "Redefining Engagement with the Indian Diaspora".
 The Ministry of External Affairs, under the guidance of Prime Minister Narendra Modi, had used digital modes to reach out to Indians abroad.
 The campaign Digital India also played a major role in bringing the success to Pravasi Bhartiya Divas.
 The plenary session 'Leveraging Social Media for Diaspora Connect' held on 9 January 2017, at the Pravasi Bharatiya Divas looked at social media as a medium in connecting the Indian Diaspora.

 Venues

-The annual Pravasi Bharatiya Divas Program since 2003 has been organised in the following cities:
+The Pravasi Bharatiya Divas Program since 2003 has been organised in the following cities: